-Red Chile Enchiladas, classic Mexican Street Food.
+Red Chile Skillet Enchiladas, classic Mexican Street Food.
 Tortillas are dipped in a spicy red sauce, fried, folded and simply sprinkled with an assortment of small chopped crunchy vegetables.

 If you like these quick Mexican style light dinner options, try these Queso Fresco Quesadillas.
 Corn tortillas never had it so good.